PeerIslands/mongodbatlas-cloudformation-resources/cfn-resources/stream-processor/docs/README.md

 #### Stats

 The stats associated with the stream processor as a JSON string.
 Refer to the MongoDB Atlas Docs for more information.

+#### State

+Current runtime state of the stream processor from Atlas API.
+This is a read-only field showing the actual state.
+Commonly occurring states are 'INIT', 'CREATING', 'CREATED', 'STARTED', 'STOPPED', 'DROPPING', 'DROPPED' and 'FAILED'.